 - See the detailed "Instructions for Use" that comes with DUPIXENT for information on how to prepare and inject DUPIXENT and how to properly store and throw away (dispose of) used DUPIXENT pre-filled syringes and pre-filled pens. - Use DUPIXENT exactly as prescribed by your healthcare provider. - Your healthcare provider will tell you how much DUPIXENT to inject and how often to inject it. - DUPIXENT comes as a single-dose pre-filled syringe with needle shield or as a pre-filled pen. - DUPIXENT is given as an injection under the skin (subcutaneous injection). - If your healthcare provider decides that you or a caregiver can give the injections of DUPIXENT, you or your caregiver should receive training on the right way to prepare and inject DUPIXENT.
 Do not try to inject DUPIXENT until you have been shown the right way by your healthcare provider.
-In children 12 years of age and older, it is recommended that DUPIXENT be given by or under supervision of an adult. - If your dose schedule is every week and you miss a dose of DUPIXENT: Give the DUPIXENT injection as soon as possible and start a new every week dose schedule from the time you remember to take your DUPIXENT injection. - If you inject too much DUPIXENT (overdose), get medical help or contact a Poison Center expert right away at 1-800-222-1222. - Your healthcare provider may prescribe other medicines to use with DUPIXENT.
+In children 12 years of age and older, it is recommended that DUPIXENT be given by or under supervision of an adult. - If your dose schedule is every week and you miss a dose of DUPIXENT: Give the DUPIXENT injection as soon as possible and start a new every week dose schedule from the time you remember to take your DUPIXENT injection. - If you inject too much DUPIXENT, call your healthcare provider or Poison Help line at 1-800-222-1222 or go to the nearest hospital emergency room right away. - Your healthcare provider may prescribe other medicines to use with DUPIXENT.
 Use the other prescribed medicines exactly as your healthcare provider tells you to.